Elk Island Public Schools

 What are the courses for Junior High Honours?
 Are they the same as courses in the regular program?

 Junior High Honours students follow the same Alberta Education grades 8 and 9 curriculums as regular program students.
 Junior High Honours students will form their own class for core subjects.
-Junior High Honours students are also expected to complete 25 hours of community service in an area of passion and will automatically be enrolled in the “CTF: Enterprise and Innovation” option course.
+Junior High Honours students are also expected to complete 25 hours of community service - over the course of the year - in an area of passion and will automatically be enrolled in the “CTF: Enterprise and Innovation” option course.
 Students will still be able to choose other options offered at the school they attend.
 For more information, see the EIPS Junior High Honours Program web page.

 Is the grade weighting different in Junior High Honours versus the regular program?
 Is there more homework?